ray-project/ray/doc/source/serve/dev-workflow.md

 ## Local Development with HTTP requests

-You can use the `serve run` CLI command to run and test your application locally using HTTP to send requests (similar to how you might use `uvicorn run` if you're familiar with Uvicorn):
+You can use the `serve run` CLI command to run and test your application locally using HTTP to send requests (similar to how you might use the `uvicorn` command if you're familiar with [Uvicorn](https://www.uvicorn.org/)).

 ```bash
 serve run local_dev:HelloDeployment